facebookresearch/vissl/docs/source/vissl_modules/data.rst

 The :code:`images_path_or_folder` and :code:`labels_path_or_folder` can be directories or filepaths (numpy, pickle.)

-User can mix match the source of image, labels i.e. labels can be filelist and images can be folder path.
+User can mix and match the source of image, labels. i.e. labels can be filelist and images can be folder path.
 The yaml configuration files require specifying :code:`LABEL_SOURCES` and :code:`DATA_SOURCES` which allows the code to figure out how to ingest various sources.

 .. note::